MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Stepwise Automata and Transition Algebras

 The rules above establish that $\lambda_\self(v)$ is computed, just as a (nondeterministic) string automaton computes the final state when starting in some initial state from $\init(\lab(v))$ and reading the string of states $\lambda_\self(v_1) \cdots \lambda_\self(v_n)$ of the children $v_1,\dots,v_n$ of $v$.

-A run is \emph{accepting} if $\lambda(r)=q_F$, where $r$ is the root of $T$.
+A run is \emph{accepting} if $\lambda_\post(r)=q_F$, where $r$ is the root of $T$.
 A tree $T$ is \emph{accepted} if there exists an accepting run on $T$.
 The set of all accepted trees is denoted by $L(N)$.
 By $\states(\lambda)$ we denote the image of $\lambda_\self$.

 We note that our notation of acceptance is equivalent to the usual notation where a tree is accepted if $\lambda_\self(\Root(T)) \in F$ for some set of final states $F$.
-One simply has to add the transitions $\{\transition{q_0}{q}{q_F} \mid q \in F\}$ to $\delta$.
-We prefer our acceptance model, as it will simplify the definition of transition algebras a lot.
+One simply has to add the transitions $\{\transition{q_I}{q}{q_F} \mid q \in F\}$ to $\delta$.
+We prefer our acceptance model, as it will greatly simplify the definition of transition algebras.
 Also this mode of acceptance is much closer to the model of string automata and can be easily generalized to forest languages.

-\begin{exa} In Figure~\ref{fig:nfta-run}, we depict an NFTA, where the children of each node alternate between $a$-nodes and $b$-nodes, starting with an $a$-node.
-The states $q_1$ and $q_2$ are used by $a$-nodes and track whether the last child was an $a$-node ($q_2$) or a $b$-node.
-The states $q_3$ and $q_4$ do the same for $b$-nodes.
-We added a $\transition{q_0}{q_i}{q_F}$ transition for every $i \in \{1,\dots,4\}$, as the automaton detects non-conforming trees by missing transitions.
-Next to the NFTA, we depict a tree $T$ together with an accepting run $\lambda$.
-We also depict a decomposition $T=C \odott F$ of $T$ into a context $C$ and a forest $F$ together with a decomposition of $\lambda$ into (partial) runs for $C$ and $F$ as defined below. \end{exa}
+\begin{exa} In Figure~\ref{fig:nfta-run}, we depict an NFTA that checks whether the number of $a$-nodes in the tree is equivalent to 0 modulo 3.
+The states $q_0$, $q_1$, and $q_2$ encode the number of $a$-nodes modulo 3.
+The initial state for $a$-nodes is $q_1$ to count the $a$-node itself even before starting the horizontal run.
+The initial states for all other symbols is $q_0$.
+Transitions between states encode modulo arithmetic and the transition $\transition{q_I}{q_0}{q_F}$ encodes the acceptance condition.
+We also depict a tree $T$ together with an accepting run $\lambda$.
+We explain the horizontal run of the root node.
+The run starts in $q_1$ to count the $a$-label of the root.
+It then adds $2$ more $a$-nodes from the first subtree, 0 $a$-nodes for the $c$-node, the $a$-node, and finally again $2$ $a$-nodes from the last subtree.
+It reaches state $q_0$ as there are $6$ $a$-nodes in total.
+On the right, we depict a decomposition $T=C \odott F$ of $T$ into a context $C$ and a forest $F$ together with a decomposition of $\lambda$ into (partial) runs for $C$ and $F$ as defined below. \end{exa}

 [1]{{{}\xrightarrow[{\raisebox{.3mm}[0mm][0mm]{ $#1$}}]{}{}}} [3]{{ \mathllap{#1} \myarrow{#2} \mathrlap{#3}}} {\phantom{$\mytransition{q_2}{q_2}{q_2}$}}

 We want to be able to compose runs, just as we compose trees from forests and contexts.
 Therefore, we define runs on forests and contexts as follows: A run of $N$ on a forest $F$ is defined just as a run of $N$ on a tree, with the following difference: $\lambda_\pre(v)$ is allowed to be any state, where $v$ is the leftmost root, i.e. the unique root of $F$ that does not have a left sibling.
 This modification is necessary, as there is no way of knowing how the context where $F$ will be inserted in looks like.